To share your species occurrence records via a data resource on the NBN Atlas we require two files:

 1. Metadata

-Metadata describes who collected it, why it was collected, how it can be used and the methods used to collect it.
+Metadata describes who collected it, why it was collected, how it can be used, and the methods used to collect it.
 It is important as it provides the information a user needs to assess whether the data are fit for their intended use.
 This metadata is available to all NBN Atlas users when they view the data resource page.

-NBN Atlas Metadata Form (csv)
+NBN Atlas Data Resource Metadata Form (docx)

 2. Species occurrence records